ankurbhambri/DS-Algo/dynamic_programming/Readme.md

 # Dynamic Programming approaches

-1. Top Down Approach (Memoization is based on recursion) - Breaking big problem into small problems and simultaneously lookup into dp.
+1. Top Down Approach (``Memoization`` is based on recursion) - Breaking big problem into small problems and simultaneously lookup into dp.
-2. Bottom-up Approach (Tabulation is based on iterative) -  Moving from small to large value.
+2. Bottom-up Approach (``Tabulation`` is based on iterative) -  Moving from small to large value.
-3. Optimization Approach where we optimize the space complezity taking idea from Tabulation approach
+3. ``Optimization`` Approach where we optimize the space complexity taking idea from Tabulation approach.

 ## Important Points: